cl-library-docs/common-lisp-libraries/docs/postmodern.md

 List the postgresql extensions which are available in the system to the currently connected database.
 The extensions may or may not be installed.
-→ list

-Lists extensions that are available to be installed in the database.
-Returns a list of lists where each sublist has the name of the extension, the default version, the installed version (if any) and a comment string.

 ### list-available-types